 In short, yes – air purifiers do help plants grow, as they remove air pollutants from the air which can otherwise limit the amount of food a plant can make through the process of photosynthesis.
 Not all air purifier types help plants grow, some can actually harm them.
 Ozone generators and other types of air purifiers that release ozone are not helpful for plant growth.
 On the contrary, they are actually quite bad for plants.
 This is because of negative ozone properties, which have adverse effects on all living things, plants included.

-Therefore, it is really important to be mindful of what kind of air purifier we choose.
+It is therefore really important to be mindful of what kind of air purifier we choose.
 After all, we do want our plants to prosper and not suffer.
 Feel free to read further for a more in-depth version of this answer.

 How do air purifiers help plants grow?